 Dr. James Jacob is an Associate Professor in the School of Education at the University of Pittsburgh.
 His research interests include higher education management; HIV/AIDS multisectoral prevention, capacity building, and principles of good governance; indigenous education issues of culture, language, and identity as they relate to post-secondary education; quality assurance; organizational development; higher education strategic planning; and organizational effectiveness.
 He has devoted the past 15 years of his academic and professional life to helping to promote issues related to comparative, international, and development education (CIDE) initiatives.
 He is the co-editor of two book series related to the development of CIDE scholarship: International and Development Education (Palgrave Macmillan) and Pittsburgh Studies in Comparative and International Education (Sense Publishers).
-His most recent books include Indigenous Education: Language, Culture, and Identity (with Sheng Yao Cheng, and Maureen Porter, Springer, forthcoming in 2013); Policy Debates in Comparative, International, and Development Education (with John Hawkins, Palgrave Macmillan, 2011); Beyond the Comparative: Advancing Theory and Its Application to Practice (with John Weidman, Sense Publishers, 2011); and Inequality in Education: Comparative and International Perspectives (with Donald B. Holsinger, Comparative Education Research Centre, University of Hong Kong and Springer, 2008).
+His most recent books include Indigenous Education: Language, Culture, and Identity (with Sheng Yao Cheng, and Maureen Porter, Springer, 2015); Policy Debates in Comparative, International, and Development Education (with John Hawkins, Palgrave Macmillan, 2011); Beyond the Comparative: Advancing Theory and Its Application to Practice (with John Weidman, Sense Publishers, 2011); and Inequality in Education: Comparative and International Perspectives (with Donald B. Holsinger, Comparative Education Research Centre, University of Hong Kong and Springer, 2008).
 Since 2007, he has served as the Director of the Institute for International Studies in Education, which facilitates the international activities of the University of Pittsburgh's School of Education.